uidaholib/digital-collections-docs/content/metadata/02-metadata.md

     - `Software`: Computer program
 - You may only choose one value for the type field.
 If you encounter an item with multiple types of content, choose the option that describes the item best.
 - Example values: `Image;StillImage`; `Image;MovingImage`; `Text`; `Sound`
+- This field is required for DPLA aggregation!

 ### format_original